-Financial instruments comprise balances with related parties, cash and cash equivalents, investment securities, loans and advances to customers, staff loans, other receivables, borrowings (including debt securities issued) and customers' deposits.
+Financial instruments comprise balances with related parties, cash and cash equivalents, deposits with Central Bank, investment securities, loans and advances to customers, staff loans, other assets, borrowings (including debt securities issued), customers' deposits and other liabilities.

 (i) Recognition

 The Company initially recognises loans and advances to customers, deposits and debt securities issued on the date at which they are disbursed, booked and issued respectively (trade date).
 All other financial assets and liabilities (including assets and liabilities designated at fair value through profit or loss) are initially recognised on the trade date at which the Company becomes a party to the contractual provisions of the instrument.